minube/MNBProgressHUD/README.markdown

 #Intro

 This is a lightweight fork from https://github.com/samvermette/SVProgressHUD that simply allows you to create a new instance of a Progress HUD each time and have it as a subview of your controller's view, instead of having a shared view for all controllers.

 This prevents the issue where you push another controller while there was a request in progress, that controller also needs a HUD, starts a request, and then the first controller hides the HUD because its request finished, and the second controller loses the HUD even though its request is still in progress.

 #Features

-* optional loading, success and error status messages
+- optional loading, success and error status messages.
-* automatic positioning based on device type, orientation and keyboard visibility
+- automatic positioning based on device type, orientation and keyboard visibility.
-* optionally disable user interactions while the HUD is showing with the @maskType@ parameter
+- optionally disable user interactions while the HUD is showing with the maskType parameter.

 #Usage